jfroelich/rss-reader/src/content-filters/color-contrast-filter/README.md

 video game installation wizard.
 Then all this really does is set the min contrast ratio in local storage, and this applies only to future article processing.
 Or, if I do late-filtering and just have the contrast filter tag elements, then it can apply in real time.
+Basically I don't want to harcode the min_contrast_ratio.
+This would provide a nice way to enable the user to adjust it.